 Are you allowing yourself to be controlled by your past failures?
-Is your self-talk serving you to reach your goals?
-If the answer is no, it is time to revolutionise the perspective you hold about yourself.
+Is your inner narrative controlling your perspective of what you can and can’t?
+If the answer is yes, it is time to revolutionise your perspective.

 As human beings, we form our identity by integrating our life experiences into an internalised, evolving story of the self.
 This we do in order to make sense of what we experience.
 And the secret to success often lies in this very story we tell ourselves.
 It is our personal narratives that give life to the goals we wish to achieve.

 Whatever you expect with certainty will become your own self-fulfilling prophecyBob Herring

 The problem with our personal narratives

 Our inner narratives often consist of reconstructed past, perceived present and imagined future.
 Most of these personal narratives in a way become automatic, unchallenged and just matters of fact.
 They define the way we think, act and react.
 However, most of these perspectives we hold onto about ourselves or what we think we are capable of are far from being objective.